19829984/19829984.github.io/_drafts/2023-09-02-VRChatWhiteboard.markdown

 The stroke render texture is configured to only contain a single 8-bit unsigned channel without filtering, while the whiteboard texture is configured to contain 4 8-bit unsigned channels with bilinear filtering.

+All shaders in this section will have their full source code available at the bottom of the page.

 ### 1. Rendering Polylines
 To render polylines into marker strokes, we'd need the SDF function of a polyline.
 There is no closed form function for a polyline SDF, so we must calculate a cylinder sdf for each two consecutive points then combine them to generate our polyline SDF.
 From Inigo's list of SDF functions, the function for a capsule/line between two points in 3D space is:
 ```glsl